GET STARTED | Get A Cash Offer Today

 Alternatively, selling to a cash buyer can get you a fair purchase price more or less instantly, and closing can happen in as little as two weeks.
 If you want to sell your home fast, take a look at how cash offers from investors work.

-You’re Selling to Family or Friends
+You’re Selling to Family Members or Friends

 Considering selling your home to a family member or friend?
 It’s perfectly natural to want to give them a lower price.
 However, it’s important to take note of the legal ramifications of what’s called a “non-arms-length transaction.”
 A non-arms-length transaction refers to an agreement between two parties with a pre-existing relationship.
 The IRS may scrutinize such sales as they could potentially be used to protect assets from taxes.